-- Reviewed the inclusion criteria for the peer group in the Danish, Nordic and European benchmark and endorsed changes therein. - Reviewed Danish, Nordic and European Benchmark Data on executive remuneration - Recommended to the Board changes in executive remuneration in 2018 and as well as the general remuneration level for 2019. - Reviewed the short-term cash-based incentive programme for the Executive Management and recommended to the Board the structure for 2019. - Reviewed the long term share-based incentive programme for the Executive Management and recommended to the Board the structure for 2019. - Reviewed the shareholding requirements for executives as well as the executives' adherence to the shareholding requirements. - Reviewed and recommending to the Board proposals for remuneration of new executives. - Reviewed the separation terms for executives leaving the company. - Reviewed Group Internal Audit's report on executive remuneration.
+- Reviewed the inclusion criteria for the peer group in the Nordic and European benchmark and endorsed changes therein. - Reviewed Nordic and European Benchmark Data on executive remuneration - Undertook a general review of executive remuneration, reviewed feedback from investors on executive remuneration and recommended to the Board changes to the executive remuneration such as base salary, pension, short-term cash-based incentive program, long-term share-based incentive program, shareholdings requirements etc. - Recommended to the Board changes in remuneration in 2019 and as well as the general remuneration level for 2020. - Reviewed the short-term cash-based incentive programme for the Executive Management and recommended to the Board the structure for 2020. - Reviewed the long-term share-based incentive programme for the Executive Management and recommended to the Board the structure for 2020. - Reviewed the shareholding requirements for executives as well as the executives' adherence to the shareholding requirements. - Reviewed Group Internal Audit's report on executive remuneration.